 Since Insulin/IGF-1 receptors activation positively correlates with advanced tumor stage, we further analysed biopsies from patients with invasive breast cancer.
 Immunohistochemical staining revealed that invasive breast cancer also shows increased phospho-insulin/IGF-1 receptor levels in tumor cells surrounded by CD163+ macrophages (Fig. 2A).
 Analysis of a TMA containing 90 samples from patients with invasive breast cancer showed that 78 of 90 (~87%) of these patients have Insulin/IGF1 receptors activated (Fig. 2B, upper pie diagram, and Supplementary Table S2).
 Among these 90 samples, 51 were TNBC of which 45 (~88.2%) showed activation of Insulin/IGF1 receptors (Fig. 2B, lower, left pie diagram), 13 were hormone receptor positive (HR+) of which 12 (~92%) showed activation of Insulin/IGF1 receptors (Fig. 2B, lower, middle pie diagram), and 19 were HER2 positive (HER2+) of which 16 (~84%) showed activation of Insulin/IGF1 receptors (Fig. 2B, lower, right pie diagram).
-Using the cancer genome atlas database we also found that increased gene expression of Igf-1, Igf-2 and the M2like macrophage marker mrc1 positively correlates with reduced survival in breast cancer patients.
-The M2-like macrophage marker cd163 showed a tendency to correlate with poorer survival but the correlation was not statistically significant (Fig. 2C).
+Using the cancer genome atlas database we also found that increased gene expression of Igf-1, Igf-2, and the M2like macrophage markers cd163 and mrc1 positively correlates with reduced survival in breast cancer patients (Fig. 2C).
 Together these results suggest an important role for IGF signaling in invasive breast cancer of all subtypes, including TNBC.